 All publicly funded health care employers can verify and confirm that their current or prospective health care assistants (HCAs) are registered.
 Employers must be approved by the Registry before they can log in to check if an HCA is registered in BC.

-To improve the educational standards of health care assistants in British Columbia, the Registry is compiling a list of educational institutions that offer the HCA provincial curriculum.
-This list will be available on this website.
+To improve the educational standards of health care assistants in British Columbia, the Registry has compiled a list of educational institutions that offer the HCA provincial curriculum.

 Public and private educational institutions that would like to be on the list must be approved by the Registry before they will be included.